 Kathleen is a Retired Community Leadership Program Director (Leadership Lee County) and Management Consultant.
 Through her experience, she has seen how transformative horses can be and is committed to supporting HOHS in their mission.

 Mary was born loving horses, grew up in the US Pony Club, & moved on to Combined Training as an upper level rider, trainer and coach.
 Her mutual respect for the sacrifice that both horses and veterans have given makes her an avid believer and supporter of HOHS.

-Are you an Equine Assisted Psychotherapy and Learning organization who would like to receive grants from Heart of Horse Sense to serve Veterans or At-Risk Youth?
-Email us for your application packet!
-The current application period will begin March 1 with a call for proposals, with all proposals in by April 1.
-Programs will be notified of funding by May 1.
-Contact us at Shannon@HeartofHorseSense.org.
+Are you a WNC Equine Assisted Psychotherapy and Learning organization who would like to receive grants from Heart of Horse Sense to serve Veterans or At-Risk Youth?

-All programs must fill out the Grant Overview and Organization info document (directly above), and then choose which of the following three scholarships is being applied for and fill out the appropriate application:
+All programs must fill out the Grant Overview and Organization info document (directly above), and then choose which of the following three grants is being applied for and fill out the appropriate application: